What Is Geothermal Heating?

 • Decarbonisation Potential: Given that Irish homes and businesses have a high demand for space and water heating, harnessing this reliable, low-carbon resource is a vital pillar in meeting Ireland's legally binding climate targets.

-What is the Downside of Geothermal Home Heating?
+What Is the Downside of Geothermal Home Heating?

 High Upfront Capital Cost

 The most significant barrier to mass adoption is the initial cost.
+GSHP systems require extensive civil engineering work.

 Site and Space Requirements